 - Initiate, build and maintain effective client relationships

 - Ensure files are managed in compliance with Lexcel procedures

 The firm has a Career Development Framework which sets out the competencies we expect of those at Associate level.
 In particular for this role we require:

 - Flexibility and can-do approach

 - Excellent communication skills with a collaborative approach

 - Demonstrable passion for business development

-- Knowledge of JCT, FIDIC and NEC and adjudication
+- Knowledge of JCT, FIDIC and NEC

-- Excellent academics and training
+- Excellent academics and training.

 As part of our firm recruitment policy our candidates are subject to employment screening background checks.
 These checks include personal details, education and employment history, professional qualifications and credit and criminal checks as appropriate.